Price Up, Open Interest Down: Short Covering or Profit Taking?

 Any one alone is inconclusive.
 All five is the exhaustion signature.

-Why buy_vol_z stays near zero during a liquidation cascade
+Why Buy Volume Z-Score stays near zero during a liquidation cascade

 The liquidation engine is placing buy orders.
-So why does buy_vol_z not spike?
+So why does Buy Volume Z-Score not spike?

 Two reasons.